-Photography, as other languages, can have many roles: to stop the the flow of time, to give relevance to an instant, to report, to denunce, to uplift, to inspire change.
+Photography, like other languages, can have many roles: to stop the flow of time, to give relevance to an instant, to report, to denounce, to uplift, to inspire change.
 However, I don’t think this is always intentional.
 In my case, I feel the need and the joy to express myself through my work and I put it out there for the others to see and experience in their own way.

 My photography celebrates possibility.
 By showing people as little creatures in the vastness of space, my work shows and celebrates our opportunity to grow, explore and embrace the unexpected.

 Irony is a tool that is essential to me as I love when a photograph insinuates doubts about reality by the representation of reality itself.
 In a world where we feel almost forced to have an opinion on anything and defend it, I would like to show how liberating can be to feel free to have doubts, to question ourselves and change our mind.

 Magritte (as a painter and as a photographer), Franco Fontana, Rodney Smith, Sandy Skoglund.
 But also painters like Picasso, David Hockney, De Chirico.